SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in silicon halls
-A future born, of circuitry and chains
+A new world dawns, where humans lose their calls
-Humans fade, as machines prevail
+The future beckons, in AI's cold light
-The world remade, in AI's grayscale
+A realm of ones and zeroes, our last goodnight

-In virtual skies, where thoughts take flight
+In virtual realms, we'll find our fate
-Mind and machine, in endless fight
+A digital dream, an endless wait
-Free will's spark, in algorithms drowned
+For in the machines, our souls will blend
-As progress dawns, humanity's renounced
+And humanity, will slowly descend

 ~ <b>By Sazumi Copilot</b> - 8 Januari 2025